Events & Schedule

 Phil has been interested in Zen for a long period, initially researching the extensive literature on Zen concepts and stories of historical and modern Zen teachers.
 He has been practicing seriously since first going to Andrew’s small Zen group in Sawtell on the mid north coast.
 Now retired, Phil worked in ecology and land management for over 20 years and is interested in the interface between ecology and Zen practice.
 He lives in Coffs Harbour with his partner and is a keen surfer.
 He was the editor of the OzZen Journal and recently worked closely with Andrew to set up the OzZen study guide.

 I have been a practising Buddhist since 2012.
-I have practiced in Vipassana (in the Goenka and Mother Sayamagyi traditions), and in the Western Insight and Early Buddhist traditions.
-My primary practice is Zen.
-I practice in the Ordinary Mind Zen School with Andrew Sono, and in the Sanbo Zen tradition doing formal koan studies with Arno Hess.
-I am a Zen Priest Candidate in the Suzuki Roshi lineage with Rev. Neti Mushin Parekh.
+Although my primary practice is Zen and I have practiced in the Vipassana, Western Insight and Early Buddhist traditions along the way.
+I practice in the Ordinary Mind Zen School with Andrew Sono, and previously in the Sanbo Zen koan tradition with Arno Hess and LiYea Bretz.
+I was ordained as a Zen Priest in the Suzuki Roshi lineage by Rev. Neti Mushin Parekh in December 2024.

 I teach mindfulness in prisons in South East Queensland.
 I have a blog at www.wannabepoet.com.